NoobTool/Predicting_energy_usage/README.md

 ### 1. Setting up the research goals.

 The first step is to identify the research goals of the project.
-The most basic requirement of the assignment is to predict the energy usage which is   a regression problem.
+The most basic requirement of the assignment is to predict the energy usage which is   a **regression** problem.

 ### 2. Retrieving the data
 This involves importing the dataset correctly in the jupyter notebook that we will be using.
 As per the requirements of the assignment, this data is enough and another data set need not be consulted.
-However, it is essential to read the description of the dataset and gather some knowledge of the domain of the dataset i.e. capturing some insights of electricity units(in our case).
+However, it is essential to read the description of the dataset and gather some **knowledge of the domain** of the dataset i.e. capturing some insights of electricity units(in our case).
 Citation of the resources is important.

 ### 3. Data Preparation

-The first step will be extracting the basic information about the dataset such as the number of columns, name of columns, and the type of data contained in the columns, to create a basic sketch or summary of the data.
-An integer column, for example, maybe be summarised as a column having data supposed between the ranges 10-100 and the mean to be 69.69.
+The first step will be **extracting the basic information** about the dataset such as the number of columns, name of columns, and the type of data contained in the columns, to create a basic sketch or summary of the data.
+An integer column, for example, maybe be summarised as a column having data supposed between the ranges 10-100 and the mean to be **69.69**.
 Each column (or at least most of them)must be summarised in the same manner.

 The second step would be to look for values such as-
 * Noise/Abrupt Values